Williloo/sus1531/README.md

 1. Client makes a valid `auth/register` call.
 2. Server stores the hash of the plain text password that was provided over the request, but does not store the plain text password.
 3. Server generates an incremental session ID (e.g. 1, 2, 3) and then stores a hash of that session ID to create something obfuscated.
-4. Server returns that hash of the session ID as a token to the user in the response body.
+4. Server returns that hash of the session ID to the user in the response body.
 ```

 ### 🦆 5.8.
 Deployment